Ragwort – what is it and why is it in the Forest?

 A balancing act

-While ragwort is a contentious subject, and it is easy to dismiss it as ‘just another weed’, it clearly plays an important role in the ecosystem.
+While ragwort can be a contentious subject, and it is easy to dismiss it as ‘just another weed’, it clearly plays an important role in the ecosystem.
 Without it many species might be lost forever.
 We believe that there is a balance that can be struck, where ragwort is controlled as needed whilst biodiversity benefits from this valuable plant.

 * https://www.wildlifetrusts.org/wildlife-explorer/wildflowers/common-ragwort